davidterroso/D/documentation.md

- ┣ pipeline.ipynb # Project's pre-processing pipeline code, before training the networks ┣ plot_logs.py # Plots the training and validation errors of a run ┣ README.md # Front page of the project, used to orient the user ┣ train.py # File used to train the networks
+ ┣ pipeline.ipynb # Project's pre-processing pipeline code, before training the networks ┣ plot_logs.py # Plots the training and validation errors of a run ┣ README.md # Front page of the project, used to orient the user ┣ train.py # File used to test the networks
+ ┣ resume_results.py # File used to resume all the results from runs into a single CSV file ┣ test_model.py # File used to train the networks
  ┣ unet_big.ipynb # Training of the U-Net with big patches not extracted randomly ┣ unet_preliminary.ipynb # Training of the U-Net made preliminary, with random fold split ┣ unet_random_patches.ipynb # Training of the U-Net with randomly extracted patches